If you have health insurance, do you need personal injury protection (PIP) or medical payments car insurance coverage, or is it just a waste of money?

 If you already have health insurance, medical payments coverage and the medical coverage portion of PIP may be redundant, says Lynch.

 Even so, it could still be a worthwhile purchase, because "your having health insurance is not going to benefit other people in your car if you have an accident," especially if they don't have health insurance, says Lynch.
-Medical payments coverage can help cover those bills.
+Medical payments coverage can help cover their bills.

 Short-term and long-term disability policies could help you make up for lost income, but they are taxable benefits and are usually received as less than 100 percent of your normal wages, says Lynch.